 Hamlet had to contend with his inability to forgive his mother and the pain of her ‘hasty’ and ‘incestuous’ marriage to the late King’s brother.
 Who had not only usurped the throne, but in effect he stripped Denmark of its rightful kings.
 The gravity and enormity of these life changing events are clear and so are likely temporarily personality alterations, but not necessarily sanity.

 We saw how Hamlet demonstrated sharpened wit, mental dexterity and sound faculties, as well as perceptive clarity.
 We saw the way in which he established whether his father–in–law was his father’s murderer – the mouse trap was a genius device needless to say.
 It set the stage, exposed and ensnared the villain and proceeded to the bloody denouement, the tragic peak.
 But prior that, Hamlet determined the truth beyond ‘reasonable’ doubt, identified the murderer before enacting his moral obligation, displaying sanity not the loss of reason, or, the madness of an extraordinary protagonist.

 Of Hamlet’s death, Hamlet said, “I am dead, Horatio” – I just love this line.

 NB: Tragedy – a distinction.

 Hamlet is a Tragedy, a Revenge Tragedy, which is slightly different from the classical Greek Tragedy.
 Technically speaking, Hamlet’s circumstances were driven by choice, rather than destiny, which is the major difference between the two.
-The heros of Greek Tragedy and their circumstances, are usually determined by something larger than life, such as in, the prophecy of Oedipus, in which it ordained that he would kill his father and marry his mother.
+The heros of Greek Tragedy and their circumstances, are usually determined by something larger than life, such as in the prophecy of Oedipus, where it was ordained that he would kill his father and marry his mother.